jlorente/laravel-identitystamps/README.md

 ### On Migrations

-You can use the Blueprint method identityStamps() to add add nullable "created_by" and "updated_by" UNSIGNED INTEGER equivalent columns.
+You can use the Blueprint method identityStamps() to add nullable "created_by" and "updated_by" UNSIGNED INTEGER equivalent columns.
 Of course, you can create the columns by yourself with a custom name and type and then configure the Model class with these names, but remember that the type should be the same as the type